---epsv can be used to explicitly enable EPRT again and --no-epsv is an alias for --disable-epsv.
+--epsv can be used to explicitly enable EPSV again and --no-epsv is an alias for --disable-epsv.

 Disabling EPSV only changes the passive behavior.
-If you want to switch to active mode you need to use -P/--ftp-port.
+If you want to switch to active mode you need to use -P, --ftp-port.

--D/--dump-header <file>
+--dns-interface <interface>